Converg3nce/matic-docs/docs/newbies/deploy-dapp-on-matic.md

   alert('Property Posted Successfully')

 ```
+Here, we are simply calling the `rentOutProperty` method in the Airbnb contract we deployed in the [previous](https://docs.matic.network/newbies/getting-started-solidity/) tutorial.

 Next, to incorporate booking of a new property, we’ll define the `book()` function in `dapp-ui/components/detailsModal.vue`.
 Copy the code snippet inside the `book()`